matgat/lltool/readme.md

 ### Windows

-On Windows you need at least Microsoft Visual Studio 2022 (Community Edition).
+On Windows you need Microsoft Visual Studio 2022 (Community Edition).
 Once you have `msbuild` visible in path, you can launch the build from the command line:

 ```bat